 Changing Landscape: WIOA

 President Obama signed the Workforce Innovation and Opportunity Act (WIOA) into law in July 2014.
 Similar to the HCBS Final Rule, it places a heavy emphasis on integrated services.
 It defines integration for the purposes of employment support services to include working alongside non-disabled peers who are performing the same job.
 It also requires that services be targeted to helping individuals to achieve competitive integrated employment with pay, benefits, and promotional opportunities comparable to non-disabled employees.
 WIOA also establishes strict requirements that must be met in order for individuals under age 25 to enter the subminimum wage workforce and the career exploration services that must be provided to all workers earning subminimum wages.
-California’s Department of Rehabilitation (DOR) has been making changes to its programs in response to these mandates.
-Individuals with developmental disabilities often rely on services provided by DOR for initial job matching and support and receive longer-term employment support services from Regional Centers once stabilized in an employment setting.
+California’s DOR has been making changes to its programs in response to these mandates.
+Individuals with IDD often rely on services provided by DOR for initial job matching and support and receive longer-term employment support services from Regional Centers once stabilized in an employment setting.
 WIOA will shape the available employment service options available from both agencies as well as other workforce development programs that receive federal funds.

 Changing Landscape: ABLE